esshka/fpscanner/README.md

 +----------+----------------------+---------+--------------+------------+------------+----------------------+----------------------+
 ```

 Rows are sorted by cumulative duplicate volume. `Alerts` counts how many duplicate alerts fired for that instrument/pattern pair, `Total Volume` sums the duplicate volume (`size × count` per alert), `Avg Diff`/`Max Diff` track the window span between first/last trade for each alert, `Windows` lists the time windows that have triggered for that pattern, and `Last Alert` shows the latest local timestamp.
 Rows older than `alerts.tableRetention` (and anything observed before the current run) are automatically purged.
-Use the arrow keys or mouse to scroll within the TUI; press `q`, `Esc`, or `Ctrl+C` to exit.
+The HTML view refreshes automatically; hit `/api/alerts` for the underlying JSON if you want to drive dashboards or bots.

-> The TUI renders directly to STDOUT; if you need structured logs simultaneously, consider shipping them to another sink (e.g. file) or running a second instance without `alerts.table`.
+> The web UI runs on the configured `alerts.tableListenAddr`.
+Make sure the port is reachable (or firewalled) according to your environment.

 ### Metrics & Health Checks